Skip to main content

 View Karen’s profile on Pure

-Amy Duvenage is a lecturer in criminology whose research focuses on decoloniality, gender and intersectionality and thought from the Global South.
+Amy Duvenage is a lecturer in criminology whose research focuses on coloniality, narrative, gender and intersectionality, and thought from the Global South.

 View Amy’s profile on Pure

-Having just completed her PhD, Ahlem Lezerad is a lecturer in criminology and a researcher in home-grown Islamist radicalisation and sense of belonging.
-Her research interests also include ethnicity/religion, sense of belonging/identity, international radicalisation, White extremism, terrorism, global wars and geopolitics.
+Ahlem Lezerad is a lecturer in criminology and a researcher in home-grown Islamist radicalisation and sense of belonging.
+Her research interests also include young people, socio-psychology, ethnicity/race/religion, sense of belonging/identity, international radicalisation, White extremism, terrorism, global wars, and geopolitics.
 Comparative research is also an important parameter of her research interests.

 View Ahlem’s profile on Pure